advanced-computer-lab-2023/Abo-Mota-Clinic/README.md

 - Reschedule an appointment.
 - Cancel an appointment.
 - Request a follow-up to a previous appointment.
-- View the amount in my wallet.
-- Chat with a doctor.
 - view all new and old prescriptions and their statuses (filled/ not filled)
 - view health package options and details
 - view subscribed health package  for myself and my family members (if any)